 With that understanding – that the rows and rows of desks that we find in today’s modern offices are no longer necessary, at least not in the numbers that previously existed – we have an opportunity to shrink corporate footprints and turn the COVID-19 pandemic into a turning point in our battle against climate change.

 The workplace strategists of the world have been telling business leaders for many years that there were kinder, more effective workplace ecosystems that didn’t require as much stress, cost, or time lost in accomplishing our work.

 They didn’t require individuals to come into the office all day, every day, and sit at a desk trying to concentrate while others around them were on conference calls, chatting or otherwise creating disruptions.
 Despite the evidence and the anecdotes of those who had been working remotely for years, there was still doubt as to the level of trust that could be reasonably placed upon the shoulders of individuals.

 But guess what?
 Human nature came through!
-Individuals rose to their responsibilities, confronted the challenges, corrected the things that weren’t working and were privileged to view a new world which, for many, worked really quite well.
+Individuals rose to their responsibilities, confronted the challenges, corrected the things that weren’t working and were privileged to view a new world that, for many, worked really quite well.

-Logically it seems not unreasonable to forecast that this position of trust will continue, that the advances in goodwill, productivity, improved work-life balance and the other positive surprises that have emerged from our mostly digital experiences will also continue.
+Logically it seems not unreasonable to forecast that this position of trust will continue, that the advances in goodwill, productivity, improved work-life balance, and the other positive surprises that have emerged from our mostly digital experiences will also continue.
 With this adjustment, we should expect an associated refocusing on those activities which may properly reside in something we used to call the office.

 These might be expected to include:

-- Complex, instant, fusion of knowledge to address high value, fast-moving challenges
+- Complex, instant, fusion of knowledge to address high-value, fast-moving challenges

 - Living creativity, serendipity and innovation associated with high-value initiatives